byrd-laif/soilMakers/readme.md

 # *Soil Makers*

-**Conservation as a consequence of lifestyle and work.**
+**Conservation as consequence of lifestyle and work.**

 ## *The Ecology Is The Economy.*
-**Putting nature on the balance sheet.**
+**Nature is the *balance sheet.***

-***Transforming an Environ-mental withdraw to an Environ-mental Deposit for the future.
+***Transforming an environmental withdraw to an environmental deposit for the future.
 Mobilizing bio-resources (organic refuse) and converting this into bio-gold, Bio-Logical Body and Earth Care Services & Commodities.***

 ### Eco-Logical Movement And Enterprise